perrybutler/rapid-engine/README.md

 ![rapid-engine-1](http://i.imgur.com/KoVKzJv.gif)

+*The current version has been tested to work with Google Chrome 43, FireFox 31, Internet Explorer 11 and Mobile Safari 6 with no major differences or special requirements.*

 The engine is divided into modules:

 **ai.js** - provides artificial intelligence functions that can be applied to any game entity.
 The goal is to offer a flexible AI system and designer similar to Skyrim and/or Final Fantasy XII gambits.
 Design AI "packages" containing unique behaviors that can be hot-swapped at runtime.